ManeshaRamesh/dapi/Webscraping/README.md

 #### How to run:
  1. Open the terminal and navigate to the location of this folder
+ 2. Run npm install
- 2. Run npm run start
+ 3. Run npm run start

 #### NOTES: